rudashi/fluent-regex/README.md

 ------

-This package provides a simple way to create regular expression in fluent way.
+This package provides a simple way to create regular expression in a fluent way.

 If you thought that finding a `needle` in a `haystack` was impossible, this repository is for you.